 - Select: All animals have different tastes, so pick a food that your animal will like.
 For help choosing a bait, select your target animal from the Havahart® Animal How-To page.

 - Position: While selecting a bait is important, positioning your bait is key to success.
 Place your bait in a way that will force the animal to step on the trigger plate (see diagrams to the right).

 To learn more about baiting a live trap, read How to Bait »

 5Set Your Trap

 Carefully set the doors to the open position.
 Each trap sets differently, so make sure you follow your trap's unique instructions.
-(For help setting a Havahart® trap, visit the trap's product page or Havahart's YouTube Channel to see the step-by-step video instructions.)
+(For help setting a Havahart® trap, visit the trap's product page or the Havahart® YouTube Channel to see the step-by-step video instructions.)

-To set your trap perfectly every time, check out our patented Easy Set® Traps »
+For a perfect set every time, check out our patented Easy Set® Traps »

 6Check Your Trap Frequently